Hill's Science Diet Small & Toy Breed Adult Review

 Then we have potato starch.
 Potato starch is a gluten-free ingredient extracted from potatoes.
 Unlike whole potatoes, the starch itself does not provide a notable amount of nutrition.

-Moving on with this review, we have dried beet pulp.
+Moving on, we have dried beet pulp.
 Dried beet pulp is the by-product which remains once sugar has been extracted from sugar beets.
 The primary contribution of beet pulp is dietary fiber.

 We'd also like to note that beet pulp is fairly controversial in pet food.
 Proponents claim that beet pulp can promote intestinal health and regulate blood sugar.
 However, opponents claim that beet pulp is an inexpensive filler.